 Should You Incorporate Props?

-Remember your photographer has your best interest in mind, so if they say something doesn’t look right, you might want to ditch it.
+Remember, your photographer has your best interest in mind, so if they say something doesn’t look right, you might want to ditch it.

-Where To Have Your Photos Done
+Where To Have Your Maternity Photos Done

 If location means a lot to you, make sure you choose a photographer who can meet your location goals.

-How To Choose A Photographer
+How To Choose a Maternity Photographer

 - Price: Price can be a big deciding factor when you are trying to choose a photographer.
 In most cases, a higher price means higher quality.
-Don’t pay very little and expect Pinterest worth pictures.
+Don’t pay very little and expect Pinterest-quality pictures.
 Find a photographer within your budget who has samples of their work that match your vision.